balsigergil/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/README.md

 Pas de problèmes lol

 > 3. Give an explanation on how `Serf` is working.
 Read the official website to get more details about the `GOSSIP` protocol used in `Serf`.
 Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.

+## Task 3: React to membership changes

+**Deliverables**:

+> 1. Provide the docker log output for each of the containers: `ha`, `s1` and `s2`.
+Put your logs in the `logs` directory you created in the previous task.
+> 2. Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
+Put the logs in the `logs` directory in your repo.

+## Task 4: Use a template engine to easily generate configuration files

+**Deliverables**:

+> 1. You probably noticed when we added `xz-utils`, we have to rebuild the whole image which took some time.
+What can we do to mitigate that?
+Take a look at the Docker documentation on [image layers](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/#images-and-layers).
+Tell us about the pros and cons to merge as much as possible of the command.
+In other words, compare:
+>
+> ```
+> RUN command 1
+> RUN command 2
+> RUN command 3
+> ```
+>
+> vs.
+>
+> ```
+> RUN command 1 && command 2 && command 3
+> ```
+>
+> There are also some articles about techniques to reduce the image size.
+Try to find them.
+They are talking about `squashing` or `flattening` images.
+>
+> 2. Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
+Your proposition should also try to avoid as much as possible repetitions between your images.
+>
+> 3. Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
+Place the output into the `logs` folder like you already did for the Docker logs in the previous tasks.
+Three files are expected.
+>
+>    In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect <container>`.
+Four files are expected.
+>
+> 4. Based on the three output files you have collected, what can you say about the way we generate it?
+What is the problem if any?

+### Task 5: Generate a new load balancer configuration when membership changes